Esin

 The Multi-Genre Approach

-Among plenty of others, ensembles and orchestras she participated in in a span of 15 years either as a band/orchestra member or as a guest musician include Vigo430, Metropole Orkest, Na Rota Do Peregrino (early music ensemble), Dot Quartet (jazz&folk string quartet), Quintessences (modern collaboration string quartet), Ikarai (modern jazz ensemble), Hadras i Baranas (traditional sefardi music ensemble), Ensemble MED (medieval music ensemble), Istanbul Swing (jazz manouche band), Almora (symphonic metal band) and Noesis Ensemble in which she did the musical arrangements for the sextet.
+Among plenty of others, ensembles and orchestras she participated in in a span of 15 years either as a band/orchestra member or as a guest musician include Vigo430, Metropole Orkest, Na Rota Do Peregrino (early music ensemble), Dot Quartet (jazz&folk string quartet), Quintessences (modern collaboration string quartet), Ikarai (modern jazz ensemble), Ensemble MED (medieval/sefardi music ensemble), Istanbul Swing (jazz manouche band), Almora (symphonic metal band) and Noesis Ensemble in which she did the musical arrangements for the sextet.

 It can take a village to raise a musician.
-Beautiful people Esin was guided by on the path she is still walking include Genoveva Burova, Bahar Biricik, Gülden Teztel, Sonat Mutver, Mario Peris Salom, Jeffrey Bruinsma, Walter Stuhlmacher, Christian Elsässer and Metehan Köktürk among many others.
+Beautiful people Esin was guided by on the path she is still walking include Genoveva Burova, Bahar Biricik, Gülden Teztel, Sonat Mutver, Erdem Çöloğlu, Mario Peris Salom, Emma Breedveld, Jeffrey Bruinsma, Walter Stuhlmacher, Christian Elsässer and Metehan Köktürk among many others.

 She performs with violin, viola, vielle, rebec, electric violin and numerous percussion instruments.